Misterblue/misterblue.github.io/programming/herbal/index.md

 on how existing world simulations ([OpenSimulator], [High Fidelity], [Sirikata], to name a few) as well as existing augmented reality systems (ADD SOME HERE) can be made part of this general architecture.
+This article describes the general concepts and architecture and more detailed and focused documents will be created for the different components of the system.

 ## Finding Content Servers

-Image building a computer system for looking at a place.
+Imagine building a computer system for looking at a place.
-This 'view' looking into a virtual world or looking out into the real world has a 'camera' at some location that is looking in some direction.
+The 'view' looking into a virtual world or looking out into the real world has a 'camera' at some location that is looking in some direction.
 The problem is is figure out what that camera sees and how to access